 "Jerry Downs" (the listed composer) is a pseudonym for Al Hoffman who wrote Bear Down in 1941.

 Where are the first aid and medical services locations?

 Soldier Field First Aid Stations are located in the following areas: Inside Gate 17 on the Grand Concourse, Colonnade concourse behind Section 339, and United Club Level 300 across from the north elevators, behind Section 304.
 AEDs are located throughout the stadium and at First Aid stations.
-Medical service is provided by Event Medical Solutions (EMS), who can be identified by neon green jackets.
-Ambulances are on site during all games.

 Which games may be affected by flex scheduling?